hannotify/javas-concurrency-journey-continues/sections/2-the-journey-so-far.md

 notes:

-These might not be stations, but they certainly have been landmarks during Java's concurrency journey.

 on **CompletableFuture**:

 CompletableFuture has specifically been designed for the asynchronous programming paradigm, where no blocking operations occur whatsoever.
+It's a way to circumvent limitations classic threads currently have, such as specifically waiting for an asynchronous operation to complete.
+Reactive frameworks like Akka or RxJava are based on the same principles.

 ---